odaridavid/AndroidTMDB/README.md

 ### Extras

+*Pagination*

+For now it uses a simple pagination strategy where we maintain a page number and increment it on each request.
+We then store the list in memory in a set and append on each new request for a smooth scrolling experience.

+*Design System*
 The design system contains widgets and themes that are used across the app and is built with Compose.
 This provides reusable components that will save development time and also provide a consistent look and feel across the app.